Learn about our Team and Culture

 Upon being admitted to the Kentucky Bar, she was a part-time felony prosecutor and worked part time at Wichmann & Associates.
 In 2003, upon the birth of her first child, she retired as a prosecutor and began working full time at the family firm with her father Frank A. Wichmann and former associate Linda H. Schaffer.

 Kimberly is married to Detective Joshua D. Quinn of the Boone County Sheriff’s Office, and they have three daughters.
-They are members of Saint Paul Parish, Florence, Kentucky and their daughters attend school at St. Paul Elementary, Florence, Kentucky.
+They are members of Saint Paul Parish, Florence, Kentucky and their daughters attend school at St. Henry District High School, Erlanger, Kentucky and St. Paul Elementary, Florence, Kentucky.
 She enjoys spending time with her friends and family.

 Kimberly is a member of the Boone County Sheriff’s auxiliary and serves on the Boone County Ethics Commission, being appointed in 2009 by Judge/Executive Gary W. Moore.